Austin-Gray/gbs-portal/README.md

 ## Getting Started

-Run app locally using the command:
+To run this app locally, use the command:

 ```
 $ npm run start
 ```

+The webpage can be accessed at http://localhost:8000/